 A character analysis exposition is not enough to properly judge a character’s actions.

-To accurately understand the value an individual plays in the story, you must analyze more than just their physical appearance and context.
+To accurately understand the value an individual plays in the story, you must analyze more than just their physical appearance and context, much like in an expository essay.
 You need to also dive into the motivations, the significance of their character and explain how they play a “role.”

 Throughout a character analysis, writers may discuss the characters’ personality traits, perspective on society, and interactions with others.